almereyda/awesome-starred/README.md

 - [scribe](https://github.com/guardian/scribe) - DEPRECATED: A rich text editor framework for the web platform
 - [notentio.us](https://github.com/ethanwillis/notentio.us) - notentio.us codebase
 - [docker-services](https://github.com/taskcluster/docker-services) - Run a command for a docker image with all of its linked dependencies
-- [docker-worker](https://github.com/taskcluster/docker-worker) - Docker based worker for TaskCluster
+- [docker-worker](https://github.com/taskcluster/docker-worker) - Docker based worker for Taskcluster
 - [doctoc](https://github.com/thlorenz/doctoc) - 📜 Generates table of contents for markdown files inside local git repository.
 Links are compatible with anchors generated by github or other sites.
 - [wekan](https://github.com/wekan/wekan) - The open-source kanban (built with Meteor)
 - [there](https://github.com/yasaricli/there) -